michaelgrn/michaelgrn.github.io/_pubs/RecSys19-FairnessAndDiscrimination.md

 ---

 {: .citation}
 Michael D Ekstrand, Robin Burke, and Fernando Diaz.
 2019. ["Fairness and discrimination in recommendation and retrieval"](#).
-In <cite>Proceedings of the 13th ACM Conference on Recommender Systems</cite>.
+In <cite>Proceedings of the 13th ACM Conference on Recommender Systems (RecSys 19)</cite>.

 ## Abstract